 - i.
 Three (3) Non-Independent Executive Directors; - ii.
 Two (2) Non-Independent Non-Executive Directors; and - iii.
-Two (2) Independent Non-Executive Directors.
+Two (2) Independent Non-Executive Directors, including one (1) Senior Independent Director.

-The Company for the moment does not comply with Practice 4.1 of MCCG, which called upon companies to have at least half of the Board composed of independent directors in order to foster greater objectivity in the boardroom.
-Despite the departure, there is a balance of power and authority in the Board and the Board decisions are made objectively.
+The Company for the moment does not have at least half of the Board which composed of independent directors in order to foster greater objectivity in the boardroom.
+Despite the departure in complying with the practice of the MCCG, there is a balance of power and authority in the Board and the Board decisions are made objectively.